Our Undergraduate Psychology Degrees in Montgomery, Alabama, and Online

 Collaborative Opportunities at Faulkner University

 If you’d like to dig even deeper into the study of psychology, consider our extracurricular programs.
-Led by faculty advisors Dr. Guy Renfro, Ms. Jo Anne Waters, and elected student leaders, the Psychology Club provides a collaborative space.
+Led by faculty advisors Dr. Guy Renfro, Ms. Becky Coyle, and elected student leaders, the Psychology Club provides a collaborative space.
 Through the club, students will stay updated on the latest information, encourage biblical principles, and create a network with peers and professionals.

 Additionally, for students who have chosen psychology as either their major or minor and meet certain academic requirements, they may be eligible for lifetime membership to the Psi-Chi Honor Society through Faulkner University’s chapter.

 Start forging your path with one of Faulkner University’s undergraduate psychology degrees.
 Located in Montgomery, AL, and offering online learning options, our institution blends liberal arts academics with Christian values for a comprehensive educational experience.
 Contact us today to apply or request more information, and explore some helpful of the resources below:

 The Psychology Club is housed in the Behavioral Science department and is open to all psychology and counseling majors.
 It is an academic based club, but offers academic and service related social interactions among majors in Behavioral Sciences as well.
 The Psychology Club meets on a regular basis to accomplish the goals and purposes of the club and to encourage students to excel and contribute to their disciplines.

 - To allow students, faculty, and professionals additional opportunities to network in the field of psychology and behavioral sciences.